 A veneer is a thin layer of porcelain that is bonded to the front part of the tooth to cosmetically enhance a smile by changing the tooth color, shape, size, or length.
 Porcelain veneers have the shape and texture of a natural tooth, the ability to reflect light, and are custom made to fit over your existing teeth.

-- to correct uneven gaps or spacing between the upper front teeth
+- Correct uneven gaps or spacing between the upper front teeth

-- to lighten discolored or stained teeth that can not be whitened by bleaching
+- Lghten discolored or stained teeth that can not be whitened by bleaching

 A composite (tooth-colored) filling is used to repair a tooth that is decayed or broken, to close undesirable gaps, or to improve the shape, size and color of a tooth.
 Composites can also be used to protect thermally sensitive areas.
 Because it is tooth colored, the filling can be closely matched to the color of the existing tooth.
 The main advantage of composites over traditional silver amalgam fillings is to obtain improved esthetics and are an affordable, conservative solution to correct areas of concern.